datalad-handbook/book/docs/intro/philosophy.rst

 ---------------------------

-There can be numerous reasons why you ended up with this handbook in front of you -- We don't know who you are, or why you are here.
+There can be numerous reasons why you ended up with this handbook in front of you -- We do not know who you are, or why you are here.
 You could have any background, any amount of previous experience with DataLad, any individual application to use it for, any level of maturity in your own mental concept of what DataLad